 The boys use some football orientated fun games as part of their games lessons from Reception to improve spatial awareness and co-ordination.
-From Years 2-6 all boys will play in fixtures against other schools with an emphasis on skill development, understanding and working as part of a team.
+From Junior School upwards all boys will play in fixtures against other schools with an emphasis on skill development, understanding and working as part of a team.

 These fixtures are set at an appropriate level for the ability of the child, ensuring enjoyment and a sense of achievement for all.
 Those boys requiring further challenges take part in tournaments and festivals.
 All boys are encouraged to remember that the focus of our activities is having fun while taking part in sport.

-Football takes place in Burton Court, the South Grounds of Royal Hospital and at Battersea Park.
-There are After School football clubs held in the Autumn and Spring terms.
+Football takes place in Burton Court, Battersea Park, and the Black Prince Sports Centre.
+There are after School football clubs held in the Autumn and Spring terms.

-Tag and touch rugby is introduced to the boys from Year 2 as an optional club and from year 3 as part of the Curriculum in the Spring Term.
+Tag and touch rugby is introduced to the boys from Junior School as an optional club and from Middle School I as part of the curriculum in the Spring term.

-Year 3 boys play Tag rugby and Years 4-6 play a full term of Tag and contact rugby with an emphasis on teamwork, skill development and fun.
-Rugby is played in the South Grounds of the Royal Hospital.
+Middle School I boys play Tag rugby and older years play a full term of Tag and contact rugby with an emphasis on teamwork, skill development and fun.
+Rugby is played at Burton Court.

-The boys in Years 4-6 also go on an UK based rugby tour.
-The last three years they have been to Leicester, Cardiff and Bath.
-Receiving expert tuition from their clubs coaches and visiting their iconic grounds.
+The boys in Middle School II upwards also go on an UK based rugby tour.
+In the last three years they have been to Leicester, Cardiff and Bath.

 Hockey takes place in the Autumn and Spring terms at Garden House School.
 The children learn a range of ball skills, spatial awareness and co-ordination and they learn to manipulate the hockey stick, dribble and pass the ball and work as a team.